alexpron/article_central_sulcus_connectivity/README.md

 This repository regroups the code used to carry out the design, the magnetic resonance imaging (MRI) data processing, the statistical analyses and  figures of the study *U-shape short-range extrinsic connectivity organisation around the human central sulcus*
 .
 A [preprint](https://www.biorxiv.org/content/10.1101/2020.05.07.082800v1) of this study is also available.

+## Repository organisation
-This repository is organized as follows:
+This repository is structured as follows:

 + configuration:
     + configuration.py: script containing global variables and data structure used in the study.
 These variables must be changed to adapt to your own data organisation